DaniCarmo/Elementary-Stars-p2/README.md

 ### Store username and score

 - At the end of each quiz the username will be provided with their score and the option to play again.
 - Usernames and scores are also stored in local storage so the user can see what their previous score was when they return to the site and their username will also be autofilled in to the username field for ease of access to the quiz, this can be deleted or amended if there is a different user from the same PC or if the user simply would like to user a different username.
+The welcome back message and the storage of scores encourages the user to come back to the quiz again and again to practice.

 ### Modal